 |Vintage Pulp||Apr 8 2009|

 Marilyn Chambers doesn’t often get sufficient credit for what she did here—she made the first leap from porno vixen to mainstream lead.
 Yes, Rabid was low budget, but it was also general release, a modest hit, and pretty damn convincing as well, from both the acting and special effects standpoints.
 As a bonus, it features possibly the grimmest poster of all time.
 Plenty of adult actresses have tried to accomplish what Chambers did, including Sasha Grey in Steven Soderberg’s upcoming The Girlfriend Experience, but Chambers was the first and—based upon early word on The Girlfriend Experience—remains the best.
-Though Cronenberg has gone on to direct high-budget masterpieces like A History of Violence and Eastern Promises, Rabid remains a compulsory component of his catalogue.
+Though Canadian director David Cronenberg has gone on to helm high-budget masterpieces like A History of Violence and Eastern Promises, Rabid remains a compulsory component of his catalogue.
 As for Chambers, she never really got another shot in a mainstream movie.
 The rest is (porno) history.
-Rabid premiered in the U.S. today in 1977.
+Rabid premiered in the U.S. and Canada today in 1977.

 |Vintage Pulp||Jan 30 2009|